NicoPANW/Contrail_Cookbook/docs/index.md

 - less analytics since no flows
 - No ACL match in network policy (from protocol TCP, port = ssh then…)
  - Only routing leaking is processed, while ACL is not
- - No network policy steering, No network policy mirroring
+ - No network policy steering
+ - No network policy mirroring
 - No Security Groups (implemented via flows) and generally speaking no security features
 - Service Chaining relies on flows: no service chains except for single SI (possibly with scaled out)
 - Flow Symetrization